What safety indicators can be derived from the Oxehealth Service and how can they best support care delivery?

 We are keen to work with groups working on subjects such as zero suicide, reducing restrictive practice and improving observation regimes in mental health and general medicine.

 What cardio-respiratory measurements can be derived from video and how can they best support care delivery?

-Clinicians make wide-ranging use of pulse and breathing rate provided by Oxevision so we collaborate on a wide range of studies in this theme.
+Clinicians make wide-ranging use of patient’s cardio-respiratory measurements, provided by Oxevision so we collaborate on a wide range of studies in this theme.

 Particular areas of clinical engineering focus for us are: